vydimitrov/use-count-up/README.md

   <p>
     <br />
-    <strong>React/React Native component and hook to animate counting up or down to a number</strong>
+    <strong>React/React Native component and hook to animate<br />counting up or down to a number</strong>
   </p>
 </div>